 REGION BAND ORGANIZER - There will be an organizer for each of the all-region group in our region.
 Organizers will be responsible for organizing auditions, hiring clinicians, and hosting the all-region group during all-region weekend.
 The band organizers are appointed by the Region Coordinator.

-REGION EXECUTIVE COMMITTEE - The region executive committee will consist of the region officers as well as the region band organizers.
+REGION Board of Directors - The region executive committee will consist of the region officers as well as the region band organizers.
 This committee will be used to review audition material, audition procedures, and other special projects as directed by the region coordinator.

 Region Review Committee (RRC) is responsible but not be limited to any region-level audition material and practices.

 This committee will consist of a representative from two middle schools and one representative from each high school classification A through 4A.
 Additional members may be added at the Region Coordinator's desecration.

 This committee will serve for a two year term.
 Committee members will be appointed by the Region Coordinator and chaired by the Assistant Region Coordinator.